 So they shoved the whole country over to the western side of the Date Line in 1995, creating the time zones GMT+13 and GMT+14, and dragging the whole line 2,000 miles eastward.
 When you remember that the Line Islands are further east than Hawaii and most of Alaska, this is pretty weird.

-Most fun quirk of all of this means that for a brief moment every day (sort of) there are three days going on at once (wibbly-wobbly, timey-wimey… you know the drill).
+The most fun quirk of all of this is that, for a brief moment every day, there are three days going on at once.
 At 10:30am on Wednesday in London, it’s 11:30pm on Tuesday in the inhabited New Zealand-owned island of Niue, and 12:30am on Thursday in the Line Islands of the Republic of Kiribati (pronounced “Kiribas”).

 In theory, this isn’t difficult.
 You take your big country, helpfully divided into states running east to west, and you give them relevant time zones.

 The state of Western Australia runs on GMT+8, which is fine.
-Job done.
-The states of New South Wales, Tasmania, Victoria, the Capital Territory, and Queensland run on GMT+10.
-Which is sort of fine.
+Then, the states of New South Wales, Tasmania, Victoria, the Capital Territory, and Queensland run on GMT+10.
+So far so good.

 And even that’s not enough by way of complication.
 The southern states of South Australia, New South Wales, Tasmania, Victoria, and the Capital Territory use daylight saving time, but the other three states don’t.

-Because some people just want to watch the world burn, there’s a tiny town of 86 people in the far east of Western Australia that decided to be quirky and just invent its own time zone.
+Because some people just want to watch the world burn, there’s a tiny town of 86 people in the far east of Western Australia that decided to just invent its own time zone.